 Deadwood, South Dakota Sportsbooks

 South Dakota voters legalized sports betting in the state.
 The constitutional referendum for Amendment B took place on November 3, 2020.
+The South Dakota Commission on Gaming approved regulations in August 2021.
+The first Deadwood sports bet was made on September 9, 2021.

 The constitutional amendment changed a few words in section 25 of Article III that cover Deadwood gambling.
 It added “wagering on sporting events” to the list of games permitted in Deadwood.
 The previous legal games are craps, roulette, keno, limited card games and slot machines.